MileHacker Logo

 • Google Maps / Yandex Maps:

-These are indispensable for navigation, providing detailed city maps, how to walk there, plus genuine-time public transport routes.
+These are indispensable for navigation, providing detailed city maps, walking directions, and real-time public transport routes.
 Download offline maps for use without an internet connection.

 • Google Translate / Microsoft Translator: